 - Increased globalization results in more international shipping, requiring robust water and airport facilities.

 - A 2015 Brookings report measured the average commuting distance (7.8 miles in NEO), then looked at the number of jobs accessible within that distance.
 Cleveland came in last, which basically means the area has very few job or population centers; both are widely dispersed.
-If people and jobs are spread-out, vehicles miles traveled for heavy trucks also increases.
+If people and jobs are spread-out, vehicle miles traveled for heavy trucks also increases.

 What is NOACA Doing to Help?